ThisIsQasim/TastyIgniter/README.md

     curl -LO https://github.com/ThisIsQasim/TastyIgniter/raw/master/docker-compose.yml
     docker-compose up -d

-Browse to port 8001 of your docker host and setup
+Browse to port 8001 of your docker host.
+The TastyIgniter setup wizard will show up.
+Wait for a minute for the database container to come up and then run the setup.

 Alternatively if you don't want to use docker compose you can run it manually